milosarsik/Python-Interview-Preparation/README.md

 arr = [[0] * 4] * 4
 ```

-Array problems often have simple brute.force solutions that use O(n) space, but there are subtler solutions that use the array itself to reduce space complexity to O(1).
+Array problems often have simple brute force solutions that use O(n) space, but there are subtler solutions that use the array itself to reduce space complexity to O(1).
 Filling an array from the front is slow, so see if it's possible to write values from the back.
 Instead of deleting an entry (which requires moving all entries to its left), consider overwriting it.
 When dealing with integers encoded by an array consider processing the digits from the backof the array.
 Alternately, reverse the array so the least-significant digit is the first entry.